RichardMatzko/BioNexusSentinel/README.md

 ---

 ### **Associated Publication**<br>
-The research behind this platform was detailed at Bioinformatics Advances as published by Oxford University Press. https://academic.oup.com/bioinformaticsadvances/advance-article/doi/10.1093/bioadv/vbae046/7632747
+The research behind this platform was detailed at Bioinformatics Advances as published open-access by Oxford University Press. https://academic.oup.com/bioinformaticsadvances/advance-article/doi/10.1093/bioadv/vbae046/7632747

 ---